mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 To summarize, here are the six lessons I am taking away for my next projects:

 1. Building a good product is all about experimentation.
-Optimise for iteration speed and flexibility.
+Optimize for iteration speed and flexibility.
-1. Leave interesting technical problems to others where possible, no matter how simple they seem to solve.
+1. Use existing solutions for technological problems where possible, particularly ones you do not understand deeply.
 1. Carefully choose core technologies that are hard to change later.
-1. Community size and active maintenance are vital, especially in unfamiliar territory.
+1. Prioritize community size and active maintenance, especially in unfamiliar territory.
 1. Be deliberate about cutting edge tech.
 Prefer conserative choices.
 1. Be open with your roadmap to learn about your users priorities.